 Here are a few extra things to keep in mind:

-• Free Look Period: Most policies have a 10- to 30-day period after you receive them where you can cancel and get a full refund.
-This is great if you have buyer’s remorse right after buying.
+- Free Look Period: Most policies have a 10- to 30-day period after you receive them during which you can cancel and receive a full refund.
+This is great if you experience buyer’s remorse immediately after making a purchase.

-• Grace Period: If you miss a premium payment, you usually have 30 to 60 days to catch up before the policy lapses.
+- Grace Period: If you miss a premium payment, you typically have 30 to 60 days to make up for it before the policy lapses.
 Use this time to decide if canceling is the right move.

-• Impact on Beneficiaries: Talk to your beneficiaries before canceling, especially if they’re counting on the death benefit.
+- Impact on Beneficiaries: Consult with your beneficiaries before canceling, mainly if they’re relying on the death benefit.

-• Reinstatement Options: If you cancel and later change your mind, some policies let you reinstate within a certain time (usually by paying back premiums plus interest).
-You might need a new medical exam, though, which could raise costs.
+- Reinstatement Options: If you cancel and later change your mind, some policies allow you to reinstate within a specific timeframe (usually by paying back premiums plus interest).
+You may need a new medical examination, though, which could increase costs.

 Case Study: Sarah’s Decision to Cancel